qpwoeirut/2048-solver/notes.md

 * use alpha-beta pruning for minimax
 * for deterministic strategies, cache calculated states
   * for cache of board evaluations, use gp_hash_table or cc_hash_table
-* add heuristic penalty for dying?
+* change heuristic penalty for dying?
 * for wall heuristics, increase depth if the ordering has an "inversion"
 * use geo mean instead of arith mean for expectimax?
+* increase depth if # of distinct tiles is high